 Your machine now has some work to do, it's best to just let it sit for a while before you try to preview the results.

 3) If you you'd like can slow your footage down even slower than 10%.
-Click on the retime handle (the vertical black lines at the end of the orange retime indicator bar) and drag to make your clip longer.
+Click on the retime handle (the vertical black line at the end of the orange retime indicator bar) and drag to make your clip longer.
 You'll probably want to zoom out before and while doing this to make room for your longer clip (Command+Minus).
+If you don't see the retiming indicator bar, select a clip and press Command+R to bring it up.